m8ttyB/secretmustache/source/posts/2013/06/mozillians-redesign.rst

 - Android, iOS
 - Firefox (RC, Beta, Nightly), Chrome, IE 8+, Safari

+Out of scope of this test cycle (don't test):

+- localization (l10n)
+- the profile pages - work is still being completed on their design.
+For example here is my `profile page`_

 Setup
 -----

 To get started you’ll need:

-- Access to `IRC`_ so you can ask questions in `#mozwebqa`_ and `#commtools`_.
-Stop in and say hello!
-We’re a friendly group.
-- Access to the `staging server`_.
-- A vouched Mozillians account: ask in `#mozwebqa`_ or `#commtools`_ to have your account vouched.
+- Get a vouched Mozillians account on our `staging server`_.
+Ask in `#commtools`_ to have your account vouched.
 - Disposable email addresses so you can create test accounts on stage.
 I recommend free services like `Mailinator`_ or `10minutemail`_.

 Filing Bugs
 -----------

-A important tips for filing bugs:
+Important tips for filing bugs:

 - `Search Bugzilla`_ to see if the defect has already been filed.
 Try not to file duplicates if a bug already exists.
 - Write good bugs that provide clear steps to reproduce the problem.
 Read `this document`_ for tips.
 - Use `this form`_ to file new bugs.
 - `Bugzilla etiquette`_ - be polite and treat people with respect, we are a friendly community.

-You can always ask us questions in IRC or via email if you aren’t sure if what you found should be entered as a bug.

-Please let me know how your testing went.
-I’d love to hear from you!
+We plan on keep this test cycle open from XXX to XXX.

+I and we really appreciate your enthusiasm and help with making the the community phonebook better.
+This fully a community initiative and wouldn't exist without you.
+If you have questions or simply want to say hello reach out in IRC
+- `#mozwebqa`_ or `#commtools`_ - and introduce yourself.
+Myself or another
+community member will help you.
+My online name is mbrandt.

+I look forward to seeing you online!

 Matt Brandt